AirtonSZ/AirtonSZ/README.md

 ## Hello, I'm Airton Oliveira!

-*Bachelor in Electrical Engineering - Emphasis in Computer Engineering at the Polytechnic School of the University of São Paulo (USP) <br>
+*Bachelor in Electrical Engineering - Emphasis in Computer Engineering at the Polytechnic School of the University of São Paulo (USP) <br>*
-*Master's Degree in Computer Engineering at the Polytechnic School of the University of São Paulo (USP) (On going) <br>
-Actually I work at Klavi as a Software Engineer.<br>*
+*Master's Degree in Computer Engineering at the Polytechnic School of the University of São Paulo (USP) (On going) <br>* Actually I work at Klavi as a Software Engineer <br>

 ## Introduction